oils-for-unix/oils/doc/language-influences.md

 default_highlighter: oil-sh
 ---

-Oil Language Influences
+YSH Language Influences
 =======================

-Almost all syntax in Oil comes from another language.
+Almost all syntax in YSH comes from another language.
 This doc lists some of those influences.

 It's mostly trivia for the curious, but it may help you remember the syntax.